Apprenticeship Levy

 We are proud to work with some of the country’s largest organisations in both the private and public sectors.
 We understand that large multi-site employers have different needs to smaller businesses and our service to large employers is both flexible and distinct.
 It can include, for example:

-We can also offer a fully managed service, in-house consultancy support to help you launch and manage your programme.
-You can read more about how our apprenticeship standards work on our Employers page and read case studies from some our partner-employers on our Testimonials page.
+You can read more about how our apprenticeship standards work on our Employers page and read case studies from some our employer partners on our Testimonials page.

 • For apprenticeship starts from May 2017, most apprenticeship funding comes from an employer levy set at 0.5% of UK payroll